 The reason Thomas has never seen the ability in action, incidentally, is that Harry Dresden's mother, Margaret LeFay McCoy, neutered Lord Raith's ability to feed, preventing him from restoring the power he needed to use this ability.

-In addition, the Red Court vampires have narcotic saliva which they use to keep their victims from struggling before they feed.
+In addition, the Red Court vampires have a drugged saliva which is addictive and keeps their victims from struggling before they feed.
+They call it their Kiss, which Harry lampshades as sounding sexier than "narcotic drool."

 In Nathaniel Hawthorne's short story "Rappaccini's Daughter", the titular daughter herself is poisonous, and won't let her suitor kiss her because she knows that would kill him.
 After spending enough time with her, however, Giovanni also becomes poisonous.